DeannaGelbart/search-by-color/README.md

 The colorpicker UI library can be installed using Composer.

-The [TinEye PHP  client library](https://services.tineye.com/developers/multicolorengine/libraries.html) goes vendor/tineyeservices_php.
+The [TinEye PHP  client library](https://services.tineye.com/developers/multicolorengine/libraries.html) must be placed in the vendor directory manually.